30, 2009 THE

 so he took her slave girl Hagar as an additional wife (Genesis 16:3).

-Later, Abrahams brother Lot impregnated both of his own
+Later, Abrahams nephew Lot impregnated both of his own

 daughters (Genesis 19:36).
 In his defense, he was drunk.